 The Global Rescue 2018 Travel Safety Survey revealed that "a majority of respondents (82 percent) expressed concerns for their safety during anticipated 2018 travel.
 Nineteen percent are more concerned about travel safety in 2018 compared to 2017."
 The survey found that terrorism was the main reason for worry, followed by health and medical issues, and crime.

-There is, however, a reason for caution.
+There is, unfortunately, a reason for caution.
 Anyone traveling to a foreign city or area, whether it's their first or 20th visit, should adopt personal safety practices, such as always walking with a companion, avoiding large gatherings of people, and staying away from large receptacles, such as outdoor garbage bins, where a bomb could be hidden.
-That is common sense.

-If you're in or going to London, you can check the website of the US Embassy in London as frequently as you wish for terrorism news and see whether there was any recent action that might provoke an alert or warning of dangerous terrorist activity.
+If you're in or going to London, you can check the website of the U.S. Embassy in London for terrorism news and see whether there was any recent action that might provoke an alert or warning of dangerous terrorist activity.